Destinations

 North or South?

-It is amazingly easy to plan a world class beach holiday anywhere along the Mayan Riviera.
-Whether it is in the more common destinations such as Puerto Moreles, Tres Rios, Playa del Carmen, Puerto Aventuras, Tulum or the island just offshore – the Isle de Cozumel – you will have many stunning beaches.
+It is amazingly easy to plan a world-class beach holiday anywhere along the Mayan Riviera.
+Whether it is in the more common destinations such as Puerto Morelos, Tres Rios, Playa del Carmen, Puerto Aventuras, Tulum or the island just offshore – the Isle de Cozumel – you will have many stunning beaches.

 As you head south, you will note that things become a bit more laid back and less crowded the farther you travel.
-You may prefer the charming and classic fishing village setting that is Puetro Morelos, but you may want a resort-styled holiday and opt to stay at the famous Playa del Carmen with its many premier villas and luxury amenities.
+You may prefer the charming and classic fishing village setting that is Puerto Morelos, but you may want a resort-style holiday and opt to stay at the famous Playa del Carmen with its many premier villas and luxury amenities.
 Many opt to head to the appealing harbor town of Puerto Aventuras, but then there is Tulum.
-Once a sleep and out of the way locale, it is now one of the most popular among the glitterati.
+Once a sleepy and out-of-the-way locale, it is now one of the most popular among the glitterati.

 Tulum is appealing to many for its Mayan ruins set right along the beach, with mysterious pyramids and pristine sands, it is appealing.
 Yet, you may find that gazing back at the Mayan Riviera from the lovely Isle de Cozumel is more for you, and you can even fly directly to the island rather than heading in via Cancun.